shuson/react-trello-board/README.md

 ![`board`](https://s3.amazonaws.com/react-trello/board_screen.png)

-## Live demo
-For a live demo of the project have a look at http://react-trello-board.web-pal.com

 ## Installation
 Firstly make sure that you have [Node](https://nodejs.org/en/download/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)  installed.
 Next clone this repo https://github.com/web-pal/react-trello-board.git.
 You can do this by going into your shell of choice and entering